Help & Documentation

 Gross Value

-- Entered as negative amount (e.g., -$500,000)
+• Entered as a positive amount; stored negative (e.g., -$500,000)

-- Represents debt secured against the asset
+• Represents debt recorded directly on the asset record

 Net Value (Automatic Calculation)